Loading...

 The chart below shows the equitable share allocation to the counties by the national government of Kenya from 2013 to 2024.

-In addition, the counties received conditional grants amounting to Ksh 35.97 billion from development partners.
+In addition, the counties received conditional grants amounting to Ksh 35.97 billion from development partners in 2023/24.

 County government expenditure on recurrent and development expenditure